NSAI San Diego Chapter

 VERSE 3

-A day or two ago the story I must tell
+A day or two ago this story I must tell

 I went out on the snow and on my back I fell